ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

-### __WORK IN PROGRESS__
+### 0.12.0 (2020-05-08)
-* Breaking Change: Raised minimum Node.js version to 10
+* **BREAKING**: Raised minimum Node.js version to 10
+* **BREAKING**: Some duplicate states for the root endpoint have been removed
+* The network heal now updates the routes from all nodes to the controller and between associated nodes
-* Improved performance of the network cache.
-This significantly reduces CPU consumption during the adapter startup.
+* Significantly reduced CPU consumption and filesystem accesses during the adapter startup
+* Added support for the `Color Switch CC`
+* Fixed a crash that happened when trying to set an invalid configuration value
+* Updated dependencies

 ### 0.11.7 (2020-04-25)
 * Fixed a crash that happened when setting invalid values in ioBroker